mohamadi7613/mycheat/py/django-rest.md

 ### Serializer Validations

 + validatros is equal for both ModelSerializer and  regular serializer
++ validation only works for POST and PUT requests
 + we have 3 types of validations:
     1. Serializer level validations
     2. Filed level validations